Sri Lanka's Easter Bombings Bring Renewed Violence To A Long-Troubled Country

 Who was targeted?

-Many of the victims were attending three Christian churches that were targeted — St. Anthony's Shrine in Colombo and St. Sebastian's Church in Negombo, 20 miles north of the capital, and Zion Church, an evangelical church located in the eastern coastal city of Batticaloa.
+Many of the victims were attending three Christian churches that were targeted — St. Anthony's Shrine in Colombo, St. Sebastian's Church in Negombo, 20 miles north of the capital, and Zion Church, an evangelical church in the eastern coastal city of Batticaloa.

 In addition, four hotels frequented by foreigners were hit.
 An individual being questioned by police also detonated a suicide bomb near a housing complex on the outskirts of the capital.